Pweder69/Q3-Docs-indiviudal/README.md

 From jinho Park

 ## Reflection
-This assignemnt was very fun and suprisingly eazy as with all code it seems eazy if you have the expericene to know tools like modulo and can make you life very eazy instead of just copying somone or making a complex logic tree for all cases of the encoder sequence. renewing on debounce functions was also nice
+This assignemnt was very fun and suprisingly easy as with all code it seems easy if you have the expericene to know tools like modulo and can make you life very easy instead of just copying somone or making a complex logic tree for all cases of the encoder sequence. renewing on debounce functions was also nice

 # Phtoto-Interrupter
 ## Description and Code